-8. White Noise Magic: If you haven't discovered the magic of Three Sheep Sound Therapy unit or Aroma Snooze Vaporiser using white noise to help babies and toddlers fall asleep and stay asleep, now is the perfect time.
+8. White Noise Magic: If you haven't discovered the magic of Three Sheep Sound Therapy unit or Hush Vaporiser using white noise to help babies and toddlers fall asleep and stay asleep, now is the perfect time.
 With a range of sounds and volume control, this clever device will block out background noise, and create a consistent, low-frequency sound which will play all night.

 In the morning, it has the added benefit of blocking out chirping birds, barking dogs, garbage trucks and other annoying sounds which can cause early waking!

 9. Don't Mention "Stay in Bed, Don't Hop Out" (yet): your toddler may not have even realised they have the ability to hop out, so don't put ideas into their heads.
 Cross that bridge when you come to it - see next point.

 10. Out they Get: All toddlers have different temperaments, so you already know if you have a "Calm Caleb" or a "Feisty Fiona".
 It's inevitable and fully expected that most toddlers will hop out of bed at some point on the 1st night, or 3rd night, or 20th night.
 It's a new-found freedom, and they want to explore.